Parallel computation¶

 The length of the calculation that cannot be run in parallel, which is 4 time units.

-- In this example, what is the maximal possible speedup?
+In the example of 16 time units, what is the maximal possible speedup?

 Answer